tayyabsaleem7756/ignicube/README.md

 ## Wailuntil plugin-Embedded Plugin

 Use this plugin to wait for everything not expected by Cypress wait.
-This can be very useful plugin this may be quicker your test.
+This can be a very useful plugin that may quicker your test.

 Usage: